opsd-io/terraform-module-template/CONTRIBUTING.md

-# Contributing to terraform modules
+# Contributing

 First, we are glad you are interested in contributing to our project.
 Below you will find the information you need to get started.

 ## Requirements